jaycode/valuation_course/README.md

 <details open id="estimated-country-default-spread-if-any"><summary><b>--------------------(lv20) Estimated Country Default Spread (if any)</b></summary>

 Lookup the country the company is incorporated in in the Country equity risk premiums sheet to get Adjusted Default Spread.
+The latest Country Equity Risk Premiums sheet can be downloaded from prof. Damodaran's website [here](http://www.stern.nyu.edu/~adamodar/pc/datasets/ctryprem.xlsx) (sheet name is "Regional Weighted Averages").

 #### Used In
 - [Estimated COD in Synthetic Rating](#estimated-cod-in-synthetic-rating)